Cancer Research UK logo.

 Follow up for mouth and oropharyngeal cancer

-After treatment for mouth and oropharyngeal cancer, you have regular check ups at the hospital.
-You might also have tests including blood tests, x-rays and scans.
-Over time, these appointments become less frequent.
+You have regular check ups at the hospital after treatment for mouth and oropharyngeal cancer.
+You may have tests like blood tests, x-rays and scans.
+These appointments will become less frequent.

 Why you might have follow up appointments